-This season marks Tucker Biddlecombe's first as Chorus Director of the Nashville Symphony Chorus, after having served as interim director for the 2016/17 season.
-Dr. Biddlecombe also serves as Associate Professor and Director of Choral Activities at Vanderbilt University’s Blair School of Music, where he directs the Vanderbilt Chorale and Symphonic Choir and teaches courses in choral conducting and music education.
+Appointed as director of the Nashville Symphony Chorus in 2016, Dr. Tucker Biddlecombe has raised the bar of excellence for Nashville’s premier choral ensemble through intense musical preparation, diverse programming, and community-building.
+He also serves as Associate Professor and Director of Choral Studies at Vanderbilt University’s Blair School of Music, where he directs the Vanderbilt Chorale, the Vanderbilt Glee Club, and teaches courses in choral conducting and music education.

-A native of Buffalo, New York, he is a graduate of SUNY Potsdam and Florida State University, where he completed doctoral studies in choral conducting and music education with André Thomas.
-He resides in Nashville with his wife Mary Biddlecombe, Artistic Director of the Blair Children’s Chorus.
+A native of Buffalo, New York, Biddlecombe is a graduate of SUNY Potsdam and Florida State University, where he completed doctoral studies in choral conducting and music education with Daniel Gordon and André Thomas, respectively.
+He resides in Nashville with his wife Mary Biddlecombe, Artistic Director of Vanderbilt Youth Choirs.